sunjeevs/rag-knowledge-worker-evals/README.md

 # Enterprise RAG Knowledge Assistant & Evaluation Dashboard

-This is a professional-grade Retrieval-Augmented Generation (RAG) system designed to act as an expert knowledge worker for corporate insurance data.
-This project implements a complete LLM-Ops pipeline: from automated document ingestion and vectorization to a sophisticated evaluation dashboard that measures retrieval precision and answer quality using LLM-as-a-judge.
+This is a robust Retrieval-Augmented Generation (RAG) system designed to act as an expert knowledge worker for corporate insurance data.
+This project implements an LLM-Ops pipeline, from automated document ingestion and vectorization to a sophisticated evaluation dashboard that measures retrieval precision and answer quality using LLM-as-a-judge.

 # Key Features